ict/CustomAppLauncher/README.md

 * `PresetN`: Define presets that can be chosen from a menu

 Program Sections:
-* The Section title is the Program name that is displayed in the menu.
+* The section title is the program name that is displayed in the menu.
 * `Command1`, `Command2` and `Command3` are the command(s) that will be executed.
 Just the first is required.
 * `Checked=1` will activate the checkbox at startup
 * `Preset` makes this entry active when a certain preset is chosen.
 Multiple presets can be configured by concatenating the numbers, e.g. `14` means the entry is active in preset 1 and 4